 - a.
 A summary of the Notice of Intended Action and the result of the decision, the Final Disciplinary Action Taken and effective date, and; - b.
-The right to appeal with evidentiary hearing as describe in Article 40 II 6. below. - 6.
-Appeal of Final Action - a.
-Suspension Without Pay, Salary Reduction, Disciplinary Demotion, Dismissal
+The right to appeal with evidentiary hearing as describe in Article 40 II 6. below.

+6. Appeal of Final Action

-Within ten (10) thirty (30) workdays calendar days of service of Notice of Final Disciplinary Action Taken, the employee or the Union on the employee's behalf shall notify Human Resources either via mail or email of the request for an appeal hearing, the effective date of the appeal request being the date the request is deposited in the mail or sent via email.may file a written appeal with request for evidentiary hearing in person or by registered mail to the President and Chief Executive Officer or designee as described below:
+Within thirty (30) calendar days of service of Notice of Final Disciplinary Action Taken, the employee or the Union on the employee's behalf shall notify Human Resources either via mail or email of the request for an appeal hearing, the effective date of the appeal request being the date the request is deposited in the mail or sent via email.